cypok/learn-you-a-haskell/book_src/11-functors-applicative-functors-and-monoids.md

 The *newtype* keyword in Haskell is made exactly for these cases when we want to just take one type and wrap it in something to present it as another type.
-In the actual libraries, ZipList a is defined like this:
+In the actual libraries, `ZipList  a`{.fixed} is defined like this:

 ~~~~ {.haskell:hs name="code"}
 newtype ZipList a = ZipList { getZipList :: [a] }